Imported from: Google Blogger site

 |

-NBNCo engraved and printed Vignette 3 which shows all the common details and the quality of The Crossing original.
-At 4.88 inches wide (124 mm), Vignette 3 is a bit narrower than Vignette 2, but wider than Vignette 1.
+NBNCo engraved and printed a third version of The Crossing.
+Vignette 3 shows all the common details and the quality of The Crossing original.
+At 4.88 inches wide (124 mm), Vignette 3 is wider than Vignette 1 and a bit narrower than Vignette 2.
 It retains all original details, but with these expansions:

-- an open field and a rural station added to the right
+- a rural station added beyond the open field

 - seven people and a porter on the station platform

-Whle Vignettes 2 and 3 show similar modifications (passenger cars, trees, and rocks added to the left), they are not identical.
+While Vignettes 2 and 3 show similar modifications (passenger cars, trees, and rocks added to the left), they are not identical.
 In other words, the modifications were made separately and neither is a direct derivative of the other.
-The first appearance of Vignette 3 currently known on railroad securities was in 1879.
+The first appearance of Vignette 3 on currently known railroad securities was in 1879.

 Known uses of Vignette 3